PublicAPIs-dev/intuit-api/index.md

 ## Get Started

-The below tracks can help you get started using Intuit's Ecosystem API:
+The below tracks can help you get started using Intuit's API:

 - [Set up and start developing](./docs/getting-started)
 - [Learn about about GraphQL](./docs/graphql-concepts)